traefik/traefik/docs/content/observability/tracing/haystack.md

 _Required, Default="127.0.0.1"_

-Local Agent Host instructs reporter to send spans to haystack-agent at this address.
+Local Agent Host instructs reporter to send spans to the Haystack Agent at this address.

 ```yaml tab="File (YAML)"
 tracing: